aaronbieber/edison/README.md

 By default, Edison will run both the control and variant code every time, comparing the results of the two functions using `==`.
-The results of the experiment will be written to a log file in the `/tmp` directory using a filename derived from the experiment name.
-The result from the control is always returned.
+The results of the experiment will be handed off to the journal's `save()` method, so you can set it up to do anything you want.
+In this example, we're using a journal that ships with Edison that simply prints the results as a JSON string.

 The results will include the full return values of the control and the variant, the execution time in milliseconds, and whether the results were found to be equivalent by Edison.
-By default, the results are written as a JSON string.

 If your refactored code is potentially slower, or you don't have a great deal of confidence in it (which is why you're running an experiment, right?) you can